 The Elon University Department of Physician Assistant Studies embraces the overall mission of the University and seeks to fulfill the Departmental vision of “Learning.
 Caring.
 Serving.
 Leading.” by acting upon these commitments:

-We embrace the healthcare team approach and believe interprofessional, patient-centered care is achieved through collaboration across health professions’ disciplines and integration of patient or family preferences with the best available healthcare practices.
+We embrace the healthcare team approach and believe interprofessional, patient-centered care is achieved through collaboration across health professions and integration of patient or family preferences with the best available healthcare practices.

-We encourage the development of engaged minds, inspired leaders and global citizens through the investment of our talents and skills toward the betterment of communities locally and around the globe.
+We encourage the development of engaged minds, inspired leaders, and global citizens through the investment of our talents and skills toward the betterment of communities locally and around the globe through connection and service.